bmurphy1/nextcapital-todo/README.md

-# NextCapital To-Do List Challenge
+# NextCapital Todo List Challenge

-As the first step in our interview process, we'd like you to build a small to-do list webapp that integrates with the RESTful JSON API defined in this project.
+As the first step in our interview process, we'd like you to build a small todo list webapp that integrates with the RESTful JSON API defined in this project.

 The API is publicly accessible at http://recruiting-api.nextcapital.com.
 The API endpoints are documented below.